hanahmed05/power_outages/index.md

 Next, we standardized the units of our features, particularly our monetary features, into more comprehensible terms.
 We put all of the variables measuring total GSP of a state or a sector into units of "billions of dollars" to make our future plots more legible.

-Lastly, we checked if any of the columns relevant to our question (`POPPCT_UC`, `TOTAL.REALGSP`, `RES.SALES`, etc.) had any missing values.
+Lastly, we checked if any of the columns relevant to our question (`POPPCT_UC`, `TOTAL.REALGSP`, `AREAPCT_UC`, `RES.SALES`, etc.) had any missing values.
 The `RES.SALES` feature, which describes the electricity consumption in the residential sector in units of megawatt-hours, has 22 missing values.

 ## Our Use of Conditional Probabilistic Imputation